riohot/courses/2306_CS50_Harvard/W4_Algo/algo.md

 - Omega - lower bound (how few steps may an algo take)
 - Every Algo has a theoretical upper bound and lower bound

+Worst Case O(n)
+Best Case Ω(1)

+Omega is the notation used to describe the (best case) scenario of an algorithm

+---

 "Implement" meaning code out the algorithm given a problem